UG-SaltyFish/Team-SaltyFish/README.md

 https://saltyfishwillgraduate.herokuapp.com <br>

 ## Project Overview:
-This project is to test and further develop a web-based ePortfolio system built by students studying in COMP30022 capstone project in Semester 2, 2020.
-Our team selected the SwatKats ePortfolio as our development object.
-Since this project does not have clients, our supervisor will play the role of clients as well.
-In the following 3 months, we will try our best to expand some significant functions according to new project requirements, improve the user interface design and debug.<br>
+This project is to test and extend a web-based ePortfolio system built by students studying in COMP30022 capstone project in Semester 2, 2020.
+The team selected the SwatKats ePortfolio as the development object.
+Since this project does not have clients, supervisor will play the role of client as well.
+In the three months, the team tries best to extend some significant functions according to new project requirements, improve the user interface design and debug.<br>

+The system consists of the front-end, back-end, and database.
+The front-end is bootstrapped with React and related plugins to design the interface.
+It calls the API from the back-end and the third-party service, such as Google and Facebook.
+The back-end is developed using NodeJS and mongoose to build scalable network with concurrent connections.
+Mongoose is a NodeJS driver library for operating MongoDB.
+There are two databases applied, AWS S3 and MongoDB.
+AWS S3 is for photos and files storage.
+The MongoDB database is used to store text and URLs of those photos and files.
+In addition, the system is deployed on Heroku.
+Testing is completed by Pingcode, Selenium and JMeter.<br>

-Our team will run the project based on the Agile development model.
-This Confluence space will document the information of project.
-Trello is used as the kanban board.
-Team communication is in Microsoft Team and WeChat.
-Source code is in our Github.<br>
+The team will run the project based on the Agile development model.
+The information of project is well documented on Confluence.
+Trello is used as the kanban board to manage tasks.
+Team communication is in Microsoft Team and WeChat.<br>

 ## Goals:<br>
 * To test the basic functions of SwatKat e-portfolio website and fix the bugs.<br>